rvnminers-A-and-N/Meownodes/crawler/jsontosql/README.md

 Once this has been done ensure that checknodes.php file has the credentials correctly set.

 Then test with the provided test data set that the importer is working correctly.
-You may replace json/1549425135.json with any output from Meowcoinodes in JSON format.
+You may replace json/1549425135.json with any output from AIPowerGridodes in JSON format.

 ``` php
 php checknodes.php json/1549425135.json